Get Access

 • Support Google or Microsoft login for students

-Lessonbee support multiple groups, such as separate groups for different class periods, teachers, cohorts, or grade levels.
-Lessonbee supports self-service onboarding or Lessonbee-led onboarding.
-Schools that pay by purchase order, grant, or other approved offline process may receive a school-specific coupon code to complete checkout and activate access.
+Lessonbee supports separate groups for different class periods, teachers, cohorts, or grade levels, as well as individual or family access.
+Lessonbee supports self-service onboarding for individuals, families and small groups, or Lessonbee-led onboarding for large groups (e.g. schools and districts).
+Groups that pay by approved an offline process and elect self-service onboarding will receive a code to complete checkout and activate access.

 Jumpstart Your Implementation